Click the play button below, or subscribe and listen through our podcast on iTunes, Stitcher, or Google Play.

 I’m not talking about people who are called “entitled” but don’t necessarily deserve it.
-(A lot of Millennials bear the brunt of this, and it’s an unfair generalization to make about an entire generation of people, considering how hardworking and engaged most of the Millennials I know are.)
+(A lot of millennials and gen Z have borne the brunt of this, and it’s an unfair generalization to make about entire generations of people, considering how hardworking and engaged most of us are.)

 I’m talking about the person you know who thinks they legitimately should not have to work for anything, and who is sort of dumbfounded by the very idea of struggle.

 I’m talking about the person who is so deeply deluded that they constantly talk about how spectacular they are, even though they’ve done little that’s brag-worthy.

 We know this person.
 We roll our eyes at this person.
 The vast majority of us are definitely not this person.
 But here’s the kicker — most of us are still entitled, anyway.